 Benefits of Being in a Legal Directory

 First and foremost, legal directories are useful because they get your name in front of individuals or companies who are searching for a lawyer.
-More and more people are conducting online research before making a purchase, as evidenced in a 2018 study which showed that 82 percent of smart phone users consult their phones before making a purchase.
+More and more people are conducting online research before making a purchase, as evidenced in a 2020 study which showed that 89% of global consumers check online reviews as part of their online buying journey.
 When it comes to buying legal services, the first step in this process is almost always Googling something like “employment lawyer in Los Angeles,” and legal directories are usually some of the first links that show up due to their rich search engine optimization (SEO).
 If someone clicks on one of those directories and starts scrolling through the lawyers listed, wouldn’t you want your name to be there, too?
 The more directories you’re a part of, the higher the chance that a client beginning their selection process will come across your firm.